 Did my opening words get your attention?
 I sure hope so because our society has a humongous problem with junk foods and obesity.
 That craving you and I can get for sugar laden foods is an addiction no matter how you look at it.
 Let me ask;

-Have you ever had an insatiable craving for brussel sprouts, broccoli, or any other healthy foods?
+Have you ever had an insatiable craving for brussels sprouts, broccoli, or any other healthy foods?

 Could you eat a 5 gallon bucket of salad greens and still crave something loaded with simple carbohydrates?